Darryl Barnes

-Darryl Lamont Barnes (born April 21, 1965) is a Democratic member of the Maryland House of Delegates.
+Darryl Lamont Barnes (born April 21, 1965) is an American politician who was previously a member of the Maryland House of Delegates from 2015 to 2023.
 Barnes has represented Maryland's 25th District since 2015.
-Barnes has also been serving at Deputy Majority Whip since 2017.
-He was previously the Chair of Legislative Black Caucus of Maryland from 2018 to 2022.
+He also served as Deputy Majority Whip from 2017 to 2023, and was the Chair of Legislative Black Caucus of Maryland from 2018 to 2022.

 Early life and career

-Barnes was born in Washington, D.C. on April 21, 1965.
+Barnes was born in Washington, D.C., on April 21, 1965.
 He attended High Point High School in Beltsville, Maryland and graduated from California State University, Long Beach with a degree in computer information systems.
 He is a small business owner, serving as the President of Barnes International, Ltd. since 2003.

 In the legislature

 Barnes was sworn into the Maryland House of Delegates on January 14, 2015.

 In December 2016, state senator Ulysses Currie announced that he would not seek re-election in the 2018 elections, citing his poor health.
 Barnes was initially interested in running for the seat, but told the Baltimore Afro-American that he would be seeking re-election in the House of Delegates that year instead.

+On April 15, 2023, Barnes resigned from the Maryland House of Delegates to become a partner at the Annapolis lobbying firm Evans, Barnes & Associates.